JacobPrice/tastypizzas/plugins/sg-security/readme.txt

 = Disable XML-RPC =
 You can Disable XML-RPC protocol which was recently used in a number of exploits.
 Keep in mind that when disabled, it will prevent WordPress from communicating with third-party systems.
 We recommend using this, unless you specifically need it.

-= Force HTTP Strict-Transport-Security (HSTS) =
-HSTS (HTTP Strict-Transport-Security) is a response header.
-It allows the website to tell browsers that it should only be accessed using HTTPS, instead of using HTTP. Тhis prevents "man-in-the-middle" attacks and ensures that regular visitors will redirected to the secure version of the website.

 = Disable RSS and ATOM Feeds =
 Disable RSS and ATOM Feeds to prevent content scraping and specific attacks against your site.
 It’s recommended to use this at all times, unless you have readers using your site via RSS readers.